Development Construction Inspection

 - Use wire or electronic fund transfer — e-mail @email for details

-Please note that York Region is updating its development charges bylaw with new rates expected to come into effect on Friday, June 17, 2022.
+Please note that York Region is updating its development charges bylaw with new rates expected to come by mid-year 2023.

 York Region Development Application Status and Teams Dashboard